qwewqa/sonolus.py/docs/reference/types.md

 !!! warning
     If a value in an array is not a `Num`, updating it will copy the given value into the corresponding element of the array.
-However, that element remains independent of the original value.
+However, that element remains independent of the original value, which may lead to unexpected results when updating either value.

     ```python
     pair = Pair(1, 2)